mloberg/mloberg.github.com/site/_posts/2016-11-14-advance-jekyll.md

 Or can I?

-With a tool such as [TravisCI](travisci) it is possible to have automatic deploys on push.
+With a tool such as [TravisCI][travisci] it is possible to have automatic deploys on push.
 First let's create a `.travis.yml` that just builds and tests our site.